 Major depressive disorder (MDD) is a severe and common mental health condition that affects how a person feels, thinks, and behaves.
 It can cause intense feelings of sadness, worthlessness, and hopelessness, as well as physical symptoms such as fatigue, changes in appetite, changes in sleep patterns, and difficulty concentrating.
 People with MDD often lose interest in activities they once found enjoyable or fulfilling.
 MDD can also lead to anxiety, irritability, thoughts of suicide or death, physical health problems, and an inability to cope with daily activities.
 While the exact cause of MDD is unknown, it may be related to genetic, environmental, or psychological factors.
 Treatment for MDD usually includes medication, psychotherapy, or both.

 There are multiple characterizations of major depressive disorder.
 The National Institute of Mental Health (NIMH) characterizes these different types of depression as follows:

-- Persistent Depressive Disorder: This type of depression is characterized by a depressive mood that lasts at least two years.
-Those with persistent depressive disorder experience periods of major depression, occasionally accompanied by times when symptoms are less severe, but they typically last for more than two years.
+The primary characteristic of a persistent depressive disorder is a depressive mood that lasts at least two years.
+Those with this type of depression experience significant depression, occasionally accompanied by times when symptoms are less severe.

-Bipolar disorder or manic depression is a disorder that causes extreme mood and energy shifts over varying periods of time.
+Bipolar disorder or manic depression is a disorder that causes extreme mood and energy shifts over varying periods.
 It often makes it difficult for individuals to carry out everyday tasks that are necessary to live.
-Bipolar disorder is divided into four categories.
-Each shows similar but different symptoms of manic depression:
+Those with bipolar may experience a series of hypomanic and depressive episodes that range in severity.

-Clearly, manic depression and depression are two completely different disorders.
-Though they do share commonalities in the depressive episodes.
-Medication is often beneficial for individuals experiencing extreme cases of either disorder.
+Manic depression and depression are two completely different disorders.
+However, they do share commonalities in depressive episodes.
+Medication is often beneficial for individuals experiencing extreme cases of either condition.
 You should take both the symptoms of depression and the symptoms of manic depression seriously.